How many types of Spanish are there?

 Canarian Spanish:

-This dialect originated from the canary island.
-This type of Spanish is similar to Caribbean dialects and usages in Andalusia, ustedes is still used as the second person plurals here.
+This Canarian Spanish is originated from the Canary Islands.
+This type of Spanish is similar to Caribbean dialects and usages in Andalusia; ustedes are still used as the second-person plurals here.
 The pronunciation is also considered soft-toned here.

 Latin American Spanish: